UmangLaad/Face-Recognition-Attendance-System/README.md

 Contributing

 Contributions to this project are welcome!
 If you find any bugs or have ideas for improvements, please open an issue or create a pull request.
 For major changes, please discuss the proposed changes with the repository owners.

+Contact

+If you have any questions or suggestions regarding the project, feel free to contact the project contributors:

+    Umang Laad - GitHub
+    Viral Parikh - GitHub
+    Gautam Sharma - GitHub